-Elected to the Board of Directors were: Russell H. Bennett, Earle Brown, Dorothy Binder, Elizabeth Carpenter, Donald C. Dayton, Clinton Odell, Leonard F. Ramberg, Carl Rawson, Mrs. Clarence (Edda) Tolg.
+Elected to the Board of Directors were: Russell H. Bennett, Earle Brown, Dorothy Binder, Elizabeth Carpenter (new), Martha Crone, Donald C. Dayton, Clinton Odell, Leonard F. Ramberg, Carl Rawson (new), Mrs. Clarence (Ebba) Tolg.

 February 1954 was the warmest February since 1878.

-IN the Friends’ Newsletter (Vol. 2 No. 2, April 1954) Editor Martha Crone wrote about Red-wing Blackbirds, Citronella, wild flowers to plant from seed, and of Spring she wrote:
+In the spring newsletter (Vol. 2 No. 2, April 1954) Martha Crone wrote about Red-wing Blackbirds, Citronella, wild flowers to plant from seed, and of spring she wrote:

 The Garden opened on time on April 1.
 Martha recorded in her log:

-IN the Friends’ Newsletter (Vol. 2 No. 3, July 1954), Editor Martha Crone wrote about Jack-in-the-Pulpit, the seeds and transplanting of Lady’s-slippers, Shooting star, mushrooms, and the joys of Summertime.
+In the summer newsletter (Vol. 2 No. 3, July 1954), Martha Crone wrote about Jack-in-the-Pulpit, the seeds and transplanting of Lady’s-slippers, Shooting star, mushrooms, and the joys of Summertime.
 About the newsletter she wrote:

 On the Wild Flower Garden she writes:

-IN the Friends’ Newsletter (Vol. 2 No. 4, October 1954), Editor Martha Crone wrote about plant conservation, Hummingbirds, Fall moods, Tulip-tree, Duckweed, Dutchman’s Pipe-vine, Jacob’s Ladder and the plants that require acid soil.
-About Autumn she wrote:
+In the fall newsletter (Vol. 2 No. 4, October 1954), Martha Crone wrote about plant conservation, Hummingbirds, fall moods, Tulip-tree, Duckweed, Dutchman’s Pipe-vine, Jacob’s Ladder and the plants that require acid soil.
+About autumn she wrote: